-Complete with a 2 level casino, numerous dining options, and top-tier amenities, there is plenty to do at and near Circa located conveniently in the heart of the action downtown.
+Complete with a 2-level casino, numerous dining options, and top-tier amenities, there is plenty to do at and near Circa located conveniently in the heart of the action downtown.

 Things To Do at Circa Las Vegas

 Enjoy an overpowering sportsbook: Sportsbooks in Las Vegas are known for their grandeur, but Circa takes it to the next level.
-Their 78-million pixel, 3-story tall sportsbook screen is visible from both levels of the casino and is almost omnipresent as you navigate the property.
+Their 78-million-pixel, 3-story tall sportsbook screen is visible from both levels of the casino and is almost omnipresent as you navigate the property.

 See a Vegas icon: Before Circa, Vegas Vickie sat atop the Girls of Glitter Gulch Gentleman’s Club outdoors which left her in rough shape.

-A cheap shrimp cocktail: Many of you that have made the trip to Vegas over the years will remember the famous, and inexpensive, shrimp cocktail offered at Du-Par’s at Golden Gate.
+Enjoy a legendary shrimp cocktail: Many of you that have made the trip to Vegas over the years will remember the famous, and inexpensive, shrimp cocktail offered at Du-Par’s at Golden Gate.

 Booze: Bars are usually just bars.
 Places to grab a drink and sit.
 Not the case at Circa.
 Bars at Circa all have unique elements that make them worth stopping at.

-Mega Bar is the longest in Nevada at 165-feet long, and has 46 TVs.
+Mega Bar is the longest in Nevada at 165-feet long and has 46 TVs.

 Legacy Club is located on Circa’s 60th floor and offers views of the Las Vegas skyline.
 Note that Legacy Club is a classy joint.
-The dress code is “elegant casual” and closthing like swimwear, ball caps, and T-shirts are not permitted.
+The dress code is “elegant casual” and clothing like swimwear, ball caps, and T-shirts are not permitted.
 Check it out for a sunset drink.

 Lastly, Circa Bar is outdoors along Fremont Street and sells cocktails near one of their live entertainment stages.